navikt/ab-test/README.md

 # A/B-Testing from A to Z
-This repository attempts to give you a simple way to make your A/B-Testing easier.
+This repository attempts to give you a way to make your A/B-Testing easier.
 It consists of two things:
 1. A [library for serving multiple distributions](https://github.com/navikt/ab-test/tree/main/packages/ab-test-middleware) of your frontend code.
 2. A [GitHub Action that builds distributions](https://github.com/navikt/ab-test/tree/main/actions/build) based from your repository.